olivroy/brisk/README.md

 <!-- badges: end -->

-The goal of `brisk` is to provide general helper functions to perform quantitative *B*ayesian benefit-*risk* (brisk) analyses.
-The original intent of `brisk` is to provide functions which are completely separate from the Bayesian analyses.
+The goal of `brisk` is to provide general helper functions to perform quantitative *B*ayesian benefit-*risk* (brisk) analyses which are completely separate from the Bayesian analyses.
 The functions in `brisk` are intended to take samples from Bayesian posteriors as inputs, allowing users to employ whatever custom analyses are appropriate.
 The posteriors are then combined with utility functions and weights to provide a quantitative benefit-risk analysis.

 # Example